 600 Main Street, Hartford, CT 06103

 Admits: Free admission for 2 adults and 2 children (ages 6-17).
-The pass is not valid during the annual Festival of Trees & Traditions and Fine Art & Flower fundraising events.
-The pass may not be used to reserve advance special exhibition tickets.
+Additional fees apply during Fine Art & Flowers and Festival of Trees & Traditions, and some special exhibitions.

 The Wadsworth Atheneum is America’s oldest public art museum.
 Its collections and exhibits are wide ranging and world-renowned and include Hudson River School landscapes, Old Master paintings, modernist masterpieces, early American furniture and more.
 The Wadsworth pass may be borrowed with the Old State House pass.

 Admits: Free admission for 5 people and a small discount on the train ride through the park.
 Does not cover the parking fee ($5.00, cash only).

 This zoo, located inside the beautiful Forest Park in Springfield, Massachusetts, features over 200 exotic and domestic animals.
 Dedicated to wildlife education, the zoo provides educational programs for children and adults.